 I was educated as an architect at the University of California at Berkeley and worked in a number of prominent architecture and engineering offices in San Francisco in the first chapter of my career.
 Computer aided design was young during the early 1990s and I discovered that I had a natural talent for it.

 After a short while I missed the collegiate atmosphere so I started tutoring private students in AutoCAD, 3ds max, and Photoshop.
 Then I got some part time gigs teaching courses at several universities in the SF bay area and ended up leaving the architecture firm where I was working to take a teaching job at the Academy of Art University where I taught 38 semester courses over 6 years.

 Around the turn of the millennium I started editing books and ended up tech-editing two dozen books.
-At this time I enjoyed being paid to learn!
+At this time I enjoyed being paid to learn.
 This experience expanded my knowledge not only of software but of the publishing industry and exactly how technical books are written.
-The next step I took was to write my own books of which I have authored or co-authored 9 books to date.
+The next step I took was to write my own books of which I have authored or co-authored 11 books on software to date.

 I now live on a rather remote island called Cortes in British Columbia with my family.
 Although it’s only 100 miles (160 km) from Vancouver, it takes 3 car ferries and all day to get to our temperate-rainforest paradise which has the physical size of San Francisco but is home to all of 1000 people.

 After studying crop circles, I started making digital art whose themes include these mysterious glyphs, number in itself (math and numerology), number in space (sacred geometry and architecture), number in time (musical principles), and number in space and time (astronomy and astrology).